gerritpilz/timing-prediction-pipeline/README.md

   - rise/fall max slew
   -
 - edge attribute:
-  -inter/inter cell edge
+  - intra-cell / inter-cell

 - clock period

 The resulting graphs are converted into PyTorch Geometric (.pt) format for training.

-### 4. Model Training (BiGAT / GAT)
+### 5. Model Training (BiGAT / GAT)

 A bi-directional graph attention network (BiGAT) is trained on the constructed graphs to learn pre-routing timing relationships in digital circuits.

 The model performs node-level prediction of:
 - timing slack
 - criticality scores
 - signal slew characteristics

-Attention mechanisms capture both local (intra-cell) and global (inter-cell) dependencies in the netlist graph.

-## Goal
+## How to Use

-The goal of ChipGAT is to provide a machine learning surrogate for pre-routing static timing analysis, enabling early identification of timing-critical paths directly from circuit topology before placement and routing.